simonvh/gimmemotifs-manuscript/manuscript.md

 We have developed GimmeMotifs to provide an comprehensive framework for transcription factor motif analysis.
 It includes both command-line tools as well as a Python API to perform all routine motif analysis experiments.
-Notably, we developed a new ensemble approach to determine differential motif activity between two or more experiments.
+Notably, we present maelstrom, a new ensemble approach to determine differential motif activity between two or more experiments.
 We illustrate the functionality of GimmeMotifs using three examples.